jonthorell/RetroLoversUnited/README.md

 5. Bell-drop down created an empty menu if there were no messages.
 Fixed by moving the ul-container.
 6. Spacing issue between author and category menu.
 Not fixed yet.
 7. Ran into an issue where the view-category-by-category retrieved data from articles instead of categories.
 Had forgotten to change the Model as well as it was the wrong template type.
+8. article-by-author tried to look up category instead of user-id.
+FIXED.
+Wrong model.
+9. When using view-by-author, the system inexplicable logs the user in as that user??

 # Todo

 1. Clean up css from redundant classes
 2. Document models
 3. Add comments wherever needed
-4. Chnage chip in category to display right avatar and editor-name
+4. Chnage chip in category to display right avatar and editor-name.
+DONE
 5. Add a credits view.
-Avatars needs to be added there apart from the rest
+Avatars needs to be added there apart from the rest.
+DONE

 # Other